Dealing with Difficult Clients

 Mirror the client’s concerns.
 Let the client tell you what the issue is, and then reflect it back to the client.
 This way, the client knows they’re being heard, and you ensure that you understand their issue.

 Focus on the client.
-The key to resolution is concentrating on the client’s feelings and the client’s desired outcome, rather than focusing on yourself, the work you have already done, or additional work that may be required.
+The key to resolution is concentrating on the client’s feelings and the client’s desired outcome, instead of focusing on yourself, the work you have already done, or additional work that may be required.
 For example, if a client asks for something in a rush, respond by first acknowledging the client’s sense of urgency and how it affects their goals – not by telling them how much work you have to do or why what they’re asking is impossible.
+Then work together to find a resolution.

 Acknowledge the client’s feelings.
 Acknowledging a client’s feelings by saying something like, “I can tell that you’re upset about this” will begin to defuse the situation.
 Don’t let yourself get emotional or allow the client to push your buttons and don’t argue with clients about their feelings, whether you believe they are justified or not; you won’t change their mind and you are likely to make the situation worse.